Chris55/ns3-program-viewer/docs/ns3/sample/readme.md

 ### Nord Stage 3 Sample file mapping

-The mapping corresponds to the Nord Stage 3 program file (file extension nsmp3).
+The mapping corresponds to the Nord Stage 3 sample file (file extension nsmp3).

 Mapping information only used to read the sample info (not the data)